 espanido

-What are the days of the week
+What are the days of the week in Spanish

 The days of the week are fundamental elements in learning a new language.
 Understanding these can help in daily conversations and planning events.
 Here is a table listing the days of the week in Spanish along with their English equivalents: